systematic-magic/AgingPubMed/research_papers_html.rst

 15.1.8.
 List of Authors can contain :ref:`group authorship<group_authorship>` (see screenshot below).
 Check that group authorship is positioned at the end of List of Authors.
 Other positions are not allowed.

-15.1.9. :ref:`Group authorship<group_authorship>` must be separated from author list by comma (,) and "and" word. :ref:`Group authorship<group_authorship>` is not counted against total number of authors in the author list quota.
+15.1.9. :ref:`Group authorship<group_authorship>` must be separated from author list by comma (,) and "and" word.
+Group authorship is not counted against total number of authors in the author list quota.

 .. image:: /_static/ref_etal_group_auth.png